 - Be deeply familiar with the needs of your business

 - Know what kind of data you’ll be working with and how long the realization will take

 On the picture below you can see a tutorial on how to select the right project for your business taking into account its peculiarities.
 For this, will use the well-known “Hedgehog Concept”, which has been described in detail in the book Good to Great by Jim Collin

 As you can see, if we combine these two circles, in the middle we’ll get a project which is the most likely to bring you value and good ROI.
 Now let’s get into the details of this concept.

-The Capabilities of AI / ML
+The Capabilities of AI & Machine Learning solution

 Pay attention to the fact, that most of the things you heard about Artificial Intelligence are positive and optimistic, as successful projects are widely featured in the media and discussed online.
 That is why, what most people think about AI is a distorted opinion, not totally corresponding to reality.
 Unsuccessful projects are not exactly the hot topic in business circles, but this is what data scientists love to discuss, as these cases are a source of invaluable information and knowledge.